 Hornist Justin Stanley has loved chamber music since he first encountered at age 12 when he played in his first brass trio in Texas.
-Justin played with many student chamber ensembles in college at New York University (B.M.) and the New England Conservatory (M.M.), and started his own ensemble, the Wenham Street Brass (2010-2014) in Boston.
-Justin has performed with many ensembles including the Lexington Symphony, the Plymouth Philharmonic, Salisbury Singers, the Lyric Stage Theatre, the Boston Opera Collaborative, the Cambridge Philharmonic, the Boston Philharmonic, Evan Zipoyrn's Ambient Orchestra, and the San Antonio Symphony, performing at such venues as Carnegie Hall, Symphony Hall, Jordan Hall, Mechanics Hall, and the Shalin-Liu Center.
-Currently in a doctoral program at the University of Oregon, 2019 highlights include performances with Orchestra Next and the Newport Symphony, and chamber music collaborations with Oregon-based musicians.
+In Boston, he started his own ensemble, the Wenham Street Brass (2010-2014).
+Justin has performed with many ensembles including the Lexington Symphony, the Plymouth Philharmonic, the Lyric Stage Theatre, the Boston Opera Collaborative, the Boston Philharmonic, Evan Zipoyrn's Ambient Orchestra, Orchestra NEXT, the Newport Symphony, and the San Antonio Symphony, performing at such venues as Carnegie Hall, Symphony Hall, Jordan Hall, Mechanics Hall, and the Shalin-Liu Center.
+Currently in a doctoral program at the University of Oregon, Justin earned a Bachelors in Music at New York University and a Masters in Music at New England Conservatory.